practicalli/spacemacs/spacemacs-basics/evil-tools/iedit-find-replace.md

 # iedit example - multiple find and replace

-If you have text you want to edit in multiple places at the same time, rather than the traditional find/replace, you can select all the regions and use multiple cusors to edit all regions simultaneously.
+If you have text you want to edit in multiple places at the same time, rather than the traditional find/replace, you can select all the regions and use multiple cursors to edit all regions simultaneously.

 * Put the cursor over the word you want to replace
 * `v` to enter visual (select) mode